Funding level, returns and other financial figures

 Figures for annual development of variable net pension benefits

-The variable net pension benefit is adjusted annually at the beginning of the year on the basis of the result achieved in the previous year.
-This result includes the return on investments, the development of market interest rates, and the result on death within the group of pensioners who have a variable net pension benefit.
+The variable net pension is adjusted annually on the basis of the result achieved in the previous year.
+This result includes the return achieved on investments, the development of the market interest rate and the result on death within the group of everyone with a variable pension.

-SPF divides the result achieved over five years.
-As a result, the reduction of the variable net pension benefit over 2024 to 2028 inclusive is equal to 0.02% per year.
+The fund divides the achieved result over 5 years.
+As a result, based on the result over 2024, the increase in the variable pension over 2025 to 2029 is equal to 0.48% per year.

-For more information, please see the brochure 'Indexation’.
+For more information and figures, see the Brochure 'Indexation’.